lucee/lucee-docs/docs/03.reference/05.objects/string/listmap/_method.md

 methodName: listMap
 ---

-Calls the given closure with every element in the given array.
+Calls the given closure with every element in the given list.

-the function returns an array that contains all values returned by the closure.
+the function returns an list that contains all values returned by the closure.